bryant-borland/lingualab/README.md

 Welcome to LinguaLab: a solo project to build a Latin-to-English translator — part programming, part language learning.

+This project is inspired by the vocabulary and structure introduced in *Familia Romana* by Hans Ørberg.
+This tool is not affiliated with or a reproduction of the book, but uses its content as a learning reference.

 ## Features
 - Dictionary-based translation
 - Latin noun declension (1st declension so far)